susanna-m-weber/writing/README.md

-# writing
+# Scientific Writing Samples

-A collection of presentations and reports that I have worked on.
+This repo is a collection of scientific writing I've done for reports, presenttaions, and scholarship applications.